Stochastic dynamics of quasiparticles in the hard rod gas: and from Euler GHD in homogeneous background

 which is the Euler equation for the phase space density of point particles \cite{singh2024thermalization}.
 Note that the transformation in the above equation is essentially the continuous limit of the mapping in Eq.~\eqref{eq:map-hr-hp}.
 The advantage of going to the point particle representation is that the Euler equation can now be solved just by boosting the initial PSD $f(x,v,0)$:

 The position of the quasiparticle can easily be expressed in terms of the mass density of point particles as

-where $\varphi(x,t)=\int dv f(x,v,t)$ represents the mass density of the hard-point gas and is related to $\varrho(X,t)$ as $\varphi(x(X),t)=\frac{\varrho(X,t)}{1-a\varrho(X,t)}$.
+where $\varphi(x,t)=\int dv f(x,v,t)$ represents the mass density of the hard-point gas and is related to $\varrho(X,t)$ as $\varphi(x(X),t)=\frac{\varrho(X,t)}{1-a\varrho(X,t)}$ and $X(0)=x(0) + a \int_{0}^{x(0)} dy~ \varphi(y,0)$ is the position of the hard rod corresponding to the point particle at position $x(0)$.
 Note that the first term inside the square brackets represents the number of points of particles below the location $x(t)=x(0)+v_0t$ at time $t$, which is essentially the same as the number of rods below the position $X(t)$ at time $t$.
 The same interpretation holds for the second term inside the square brackets.
 Together, these two terms then provide the net number of rods that have crossed the quasiparticle from right to left during time $t$.

-For the initial conditions considered in Sec.~\ref{sec:3}, the initial position of the point particle corresponding to the quasiparticle at $X(0)=0$ does not fluctuate.
-Hence, we can choose the initial position of the quasiparticle point particle to also be at the origin, {\it i.e.,} $x(0)=0$.
+Let us fix the initial condition of the point particle as $x(0)=0$, this means that the initial position of the hard rod $X(0)$ will be a fluctuating variable.
+In this case we can compute the mean and variance of the quasiparticle displacement $X(t)-X(0)$ and note that for homogeneous initial condition these are same as the mean and variance of quasiparticle position with its initial position fixed, as was considered in Sec.~\ref{sec:3}.
+However, the initial conditions are slightly different from the ones discussed in the earlier sections, where $X(0)=0$ was fixed and an equal number of particles in equilibrium on the two sides.
+However, we expect that large time results to be unchanged, as indeed will be confirmed.
 Note that $f(x,v,t)$ is the phase space density of the point particles that evolved from the initial density $f(x,v,0)$.
-Since the initial profile is randomly chosen from a homogeneous equilibrium state, the time-evolved profile $f(x,v,t)$ is also random, causing the quasiparticle location $X(t)$ to fluctuate through Eq.~\eqref{def:X(t)-hd-p}.
-Using $\bar{f}(y,v,t)=\langle f(y,v,t)\rangle =\varphi_0 \mc{h}(v)$, it is easy to see that $\langle X(t) \rangle=v_{\rm eff}t$ as in Eq.~\eqref{mean-var-Z-homo}.
-The variance of the position of the quasiparticle at time $t$ is related to the unequal space-time correlation of the PSD $f(x,v,t)$.
+Since the initial profile is randomly chosen from a homogeneous equilibrium state, the time-evolved profile $f(x,v,t)$ is also random, causing the quasiparticle displacement, $\Delta X(t) = X(t)-X(0)$, to fluctuate through Eq.~\eqref{def:X(t)-hd-p}.
+Using $\bar{f}(y,v,t)=\langle f(y,v,t)\rangle =\varphi_0 \mc{h}(v)$, it is easy to see that $\langle X(t)-X(0) \rangle=v_{\rm eff}t$ as in Eq.~\eqref{mean-var-Z-homo}.
+The variance of the displacement of the quasiparticle at time $t$ is related to the unequal space-time correlation of the PSD, $f(x,v,t)$.

-More precisely, the variance of $X(t)$ can now be written as integrals over the space-time correlation of the point particle densities:
+More precisely, the variance of $\Delta X(t) $ can now be written as integrals over the space-time correlation of the point particle densities: